Tea and Tears

 Scripture taken from the New King James Version®.
 Copyright © 1982 by Thomas Nelson.

 p.s.
 Thank you for stopping by My Tea Cupp Prayers!
-My next book is in the final stages for publishing.
+My new book is here!
+Praise Jesus!
 It’s entitled More Tea Cupp Prayers.
 I pray that many ladies will read it for a deeper walk with Jesus.
 Today’s devotion will be part of another book, The Runner’s Tea Cupp (God willing!).
 Thank you for praying for me!
 God bless you, dear ones!
 Jesus loves you!

 Hope in the Hurricane